 In addition to dedicated IDPSs, organizations typically have several other types of technologies that offer some IDPS capabilities and complement, but do not replace, the primary IDPSs.
-These include network forensic analysis tools, anti-malware technologies (antivirus software and antispyware software), and firewalls and routers.
+These include network forensic analysis tools, antivirus software, and firewalls and routers.

 9. IDPS Product Selection